-Page 2 Addressing Diabetes and Food Insecurity Page 3 Food Insecurity Resources Eating on a Budget Resources Page 4 6 Tips for Eating Healthy on a Budget Tips for Supermarket Savings Page 6 Understanding the Price Tag Page 7 Handout Links Page 8 Cookbook Links Page 9 Shopping Tips Page 10 Keep Food Safe Resources Understanding the Nutrition Facts Label Food as Medicine Page 11
+Page 2 Addressing Diabetes and Food Insecurity

+Page 3 Food Insecurity Resources

+Eating on a Budget Resources

+Page 4 6 Tips for Eating Healthy on a Budget

+Page 6 Tips for Supermarket Savings

+Understanding the Price Tag

+Page 7 Handout Links

+Page 8 Cookbook Links

+Page 9 Shopping Tips

+Page 10 Keep Food Safe Resources

+Understanding the Nutrition Facts Label

+Page 11 Food as Medicine

 The purpose of this document is to provide guidance and resources for individuals and healthcare providers who assist persons with prediabetes and diabetes on how to eat healthy on a budget.
 It was initially developed as a resource and information listing for the Prediabetes Learning Collaborative in 2023.
+Since it is an electronic document there are several embedded links to tools, websites and pdfs.

-Kentucky Diabetes Prevention and Control Program
+Link to the Kentucky Diabetes Prevention and Control Program

-Find local help with food, transportation, housing, employment, finances, physical and mental health: Kynect Resources
+Find local help with food, transportation, housing, employment, finances, physical and mental health.
+Link to kynect resources